mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 A design document for a `SANSState` approach is available [here](SANSState/SANSState.md).

-The `SANSStateComplete` contains a complete set of information to define a single reduction.
+The result of this document is that the `SANSStateComplete` object contains a complete definition of a single reduction (provided the state is valid).

 ### Batch reduction